juancarloslagunas/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?
+I would describe it as the tool help anyone with visual problems to still understand what cannot be seen.
 2. Talk about 3 different things you can do to ensure your website is accessible.
+Use responsive units as well as using the @media tag to make the whole layout responsive.
 3. How would you explain the concept of a variable to someone new to programming?
+I would explain a variable as a container that holds data.
 4. What is the purpose of using functions in code?
+Keeps code neater, no hardcoding, lets functions be reusable with other parameters.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.